PatrickRainer/dotnet-Dev-Template/.junie/guidelines.md

     - The `Validator.cs` file (FluentValidation logic).

 ### Additional Development Information
+- **Development Approach**:
+  - Emphasize maintainability, testability, and scalability.
+  - Use TDD approach for new features, so start always with a failing Integration and/or Domain test.
 - **Domain-Driven Design (DDD)**: The project uses Aggregate Roots (e.g., `UserRootEntity`, `RoleRootEntity`) and Value Objects (e.g., `EmailAddress`).
 - **Base Entity**: All entities should inherit from `EntityBase` which provides `Id` (Guid), `CreatedAtUtc`, and `TenantId`.
 - **UI Framework**: `MudBlazor` is used for the Blazor Server UI components.